raju4789/dynamic-form-manager/README.md

    docker-compose up -d
    ```

-4. Add vault secrets in vault ui using `http://0.0.0.0:8200/ui/vault/auth?with=token` and add below secrets
+4. Add vault secrets in vault ui using `http://0.0.0.0:8200/ui/vault/auth?with=token` with Token = `root`
+   and add below secrets

 ```json
 {